-3PL service providers are today investing into building distribution networks and facilities to cater to the clients requirements wherever required.
-They are building in house capabilities with employing SCM Experts to specialize in Automotive Logistics, Aero Spares, Medical & Environmental Logistics and other specific segments.
+3PL service providers are today investing in building distribution networks and facilities to cater to the clients requirements wherever required.
+They are building in-house capabilities with employing SCM Experts to specialize in Automotive Logistics, Aero Spares, Medical & Environmental Logistics and other specific segments.

 SCM strategy of the company today aims at converting logistics cost to transactional cost and thus avoids any investments into managing Supply Chain.

-It would not be possible for a principle company to invest into setting up and managing logistics services and facilities in origin and destination locations for its Supply Chain and manage local regulations etc. It is best left to the best Service Provider as the partner and leverage on his competencies and skill sets as is being done today.
+It would not be possible for a principal company to invest in setting up and managing logistics services and facilities in origin and destination locations for its Supply Chain and manage local regulations etc. It is best left to the best Service Provider as the partner and leverage on his competencies and skill sets as is being done today.

 - Logistics Service Providers

 - Finished Goods Supply Chain

 The article is Written By Prachi Juneja and Reviewed By Management Study Guide Content Team.
 MSG Content Team comprises experienced Faculty Member, Professionals and Subject Matter Experts.
 We are a ISO 2001:2015 Certified Education Provider.
 To Know more, click on About Us.
 The use of this material is free for learning and education purpose.
 Please reference authorship of content used, including link(s) to ManagementStudyGuide.com and the content page url.